mresnik/frontend-nanodegree-feedreader/README.md

 ## Authors

-* **Unknown Co-Worker** According to the origial Read Me file, the original developer of this application (who clearly saw the value in testing as they included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite - decided to move on to start their own company.
+* **Unknown Co-Worker** According to the original Read Me file, the original developer of this application (who clearly saw the value in testing as they included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite - decided to move on to start their own company.

-* **Marc Resnik** (Udacity Nanodregee student) completed the projects
+* **Marc Resnik** (Udacity Nanodegree student) completed the projects